Height: | 96.80 ft | (29.50 m) | Elevation: | 175 ft (53 m) | GPS Latitude: | 40.26864 |

-Notes: Shrine Drive Thru Tree, also known as Doust Tree, Redwood Shrine Tree, and Shrine of the Redwoods, is located at 13078 California State Route 254 (Avenue of the Giants) in Myers Flat, California 3.9 mi (6.3 km) south of the Humboldt Redwoods State Park visitor center.
-Shrine is a chimney tree whose trunk was hollowed by fire (perhaps the result of a lightning strike) more than a century ago.
+Notes: Shrine Drive Thru Tree, also known as Doust Tree, Redwood Shrine Tree, and Shrine of the Redwoods, is the third coast redwood tunnel tree.
+Located at 13078 California State Route 254 (Avenue of the Giants) in Myers Flat, California 3.9 mi (6.3 km) south of the Humboldt Redwoods State Park visitor center, Shrine is a chimney tree whose trunk was hollowed by fire (perhaps the result of a lightning strike) more than a century ago.
 Loggers reportedly spared the tree because they suspected it had little, if any, merchantable timber.

 Shrine became a popular tourist attraction after its owner widened the natural, angled opening through the trunk to create a 7.0 ft (2.1 m) wide and 7.0 ft (2.1 m) tall tunnel large enough to accommodate vehicles.
 When Avenue of the Giants was still an unpaved trail, horses pulled wagons through the tree.
 After the road was paved, Shrine became the first major roadside attraction on the new Redwood Highway.
 In the late 1920s, Ford Model Ts would turn off the highway, drive through the tree, circle back to the highway, and speed off.